-Please refer to the description of the recommendations set out in the Danish Recommendations on Corporate Governance and the new recommendations on Shareholder Activism applying to institutional investors (cf. question 1.2 above), as well as the rules on CSR (cf. question 4.3 below).
+Please refer to the description of the recommendations set out in the Danish Recommendations on Corporate Governance and the Stewardship Code applying to institutional investors (cf. question 1.2 above), as well as the rules on CSR (cf. question 4.3 below).